When I started writing Caravanistan in 2011, I spent the first 3 months writing about visas. It was so complicated, so obscure, so anti-tourist.

 Can I trust this information?

 We keep this guide as up to date as possible.
-Besides living and traveling in the region and having a lot of direct experience with bureaucracy in these countries, we also get a lot of information from other travelers.
-There are no longer sources referred to in the articles because of link rot, word of mouth or e-mail, but all the basic stuff is cross-checked with the international Timatic website airlines use (we recommend you do the same, Korean Air lets you use their Timatic database subscription, or try IATA’s less informative travel centre).
+Besides traveling in the region and having a lot of direct experience with bureaucracy in these countries, we also get a lot of information from other travelers.
+There are no longer sources referred to in the articles outside of the forum because of link rot, word of mouth and e-mail sources, but all the basic stuff is cross-checked with the international Timatic website airlines use.

 General notes